by Michael Holland –

 Re-Introduce Yourself to Your Employees

-Have a facilitator run a new manager integration process to re-establish the relationships, expectations with employees.
+Have a peer leader or trained facilitator run a new manager integration process to re-establish the relationships, expectations with employees.

 Craft a Vision

 Explore your WHY via this Simon Sinek video.
 Then craft a vision for your team for the new season you are entering and align your resources around the vision.

 Develop a stakeholder chart of key peers and teams with whom you’ll need to establish relationships.
 Think anew regarding how, what and why you are connected to each stakeholder or stakeholder group.

 Create a New GTD (Getting Things Done) List

 Get control from the start with a personal and organizational productivity approach that can transform how you get things done.